 Few activities in life come with so great a reward as communicating effectively with one another.
 The ideas in this guide can help you develop healthy and mutually rewarding adult-child relationships.
-There is little doubt that the world can be overwhelming for children.
-By paying attention to and communicating regularly with children, you can help children create a view of themselves and the world that is positive and healthy.
+The world can be overwhelming for children.
+By paying attention to and communicating regularly with children, you can help them create a positive and healthy view of themselves and the world.

 - Bates, E., B. O'Connell and C. Shore.
 1987.
 Language and communication in infancy.
-In Handbook of Infant Development. editor, J. D. Osofsky.
-NY: Wiley.
+In Handbook of infant development, edited by J. D. Osofsky.
+New York: Wiley.

 - Stone, E. 1988.
 Black sheep and kissing cousins: How our family stories shape us.
-Penguin Books: NY.
+New York: Penguin Books.